 About

-My work is published or forthcoming in Comparative Political Studies, The Journal of Criminal Justice, The Journal of Politics in Latin America, and Revista Latinoamericana de Opinión Pública and covered in popular news outlets such as The Washington Post.
-My research and studies have been supported by the Brazilian Studies Association, the U.S. Department of State, USAID, and the Fulbright-Hays Program, among other organizations.
-I am also a co-founder and organizer of the Violence, Instability, and Peace (VIP) Workshop.
-Before my academic career, I worked in education consulting.
+I primarily research the politics of crime, violence, and policing, with a focus on the Americas.
+I am also interested in the politics of public health.
+My work leverages a variety of methods, including text analysis, survey experiments, and qualitative fieldwork, among others.
+My research is published in Comparative Political Studies, The Journal of Criminal Justice, The Journal of Politics in Latin America, and Revista Latinoamericana de Opinión Pública and covered in popular news outlets such as The Washington Post.
+My work has been supported by the Brazilian Studies Association, the U.S. Department of State, and USAID, among other organizations.
+I am a co-founder and organizer of the Violence, Instability, and Peace (VIP) Workshop.